pmlopes/minpsp/readme.txt

 ## Install the required packages.
  sudo apt-get install build-essential autoconf automake bison flex \
   libncurses5-dev libreadline-dev libusb-dev texinfo subversion doxygen \
-  graphviz libtool unrar unzip cmake wget pkg-config
+  graphviz libtool unrar unzip cmake wget pkg-config lzma alien

 ## it is required to use the static mpfr and gmp otherwise ubuntu 10.04 LTS
  binaries are not compatible with 10.10 or above and maybe with other distros.